 snowbirds packing list for travel

-It might be tempting to pack toothpaste, mouthwash, and other essentials thinking it will save you money.
+It might be tempting to pack toothpaste, mouthwash, and other essentials, thinking it will save you money.
 However, it could end up costing you.
-Items like shampoo and body wash take up space, and they can make a mess in transit.
-These toiletries will also add unnecessary weight to your checked luggage.
+Items like shampoo and body wash take up space and can make a mess in transit.
+If you’re flying, these toiletries add unnecessary weight to your checked luggage.

 9. Decide to Mail or Store